shftgroup/Unity-Scanner/README.md

 A demo video is included with the release (.mkv file) for further instructions.

+You may also view the demo video on Youtube: https://www.youtube.com/watch?v=ugjtDHoEe2U

 Build:
 If you wish to clone and build the project detailed build instructions can be found here:   https://medium.com/@jsj5909/5a8add96cc99